greenwayb/spring-cloud-config-example/README.md

 ```

-Now re-run the scneraio and the refresh will work correctly.
+Now re-run the scenraio and the refresh will work correctly.